 Option 1: VM-21 Approach

 B. An allocated portion of the excess of the aggregate reserve over the aggregate cash surrender value shall be allocated to each contract based on a measure of the risk of that product relative to its cash surrender value in the context of the company’s in force contracts (assuming zero cash value for contracts that do not contain such).
-The measure of risk should consider the impact of risk mitigation programs, including hedge programs and reinsurance, that would affect the risk of the product.
+The allocation shall be made separately for DR and SR. The measure of risk should consider the impact of risk mitigation programs, including hedge programs and reinsurance, that would affect the risk of the product.
 The specific method of assessing that risk and how it contributes to the company’s aggregate reserve shall be defined by the company.
 The method should provide for an equitable allocation based on risk analysis.

 As an example, consider a company with the results of the following three contracts: